 "In our system of medical care, we have created a system of medicine that creates helplessness in the patient and that, in itself, makes it a traumatizing environment.

-I think almost all surgical procedures are traumatizing, and I found that diagnoses, especially when diagnosing breast cancer in female patients, is overwhelmingly traumatizing.
+Almost all surgical procedures can be traumatizing, and I found that diagnoses, especially when diagnosing breast cancer in female patients, is overwhelmingly traumatizing.
 It has many implications – obviously death is one, but disfigurement is another.

 I think most of any diagnoses will be traumatizing and much of it can be mitigated by the presence of caregivers at the time by providing information and control.

 It is of utmost importance that the medical system be enlightened as to the fact that any illness will contain elements of trauma and how that is handled throughout the course of treatment will determine how that patient heals.

 Frankly, I think our current system of medicine is the gorilla in the living room of our cultural trauma.
 This is true for adults, and especially for children.
 If they have to undergo an invasive procedure or put under anesthesia while they are frightened or terrified, it can leave a lasting imprint of fear, anxiety, and depression that may not show up for months or even years later.”

 Dr. Allan Schore is on the clinical faculty of the Department of Psychiatry and Biobehavioral Sciences and UCLA David Geffen School of Medicine.

 Dr. Shore discusses the growth of the right or orbital frontal cortex during the early months of life.
 He explains that it grows proportionate to the degree of contact with the mother in a bonding fashion in infancy.
 In those infants who have been nurtured effectively by their mothers, that frontal cortex becomes, as it should, the master regulator of the emotional brain and the autonomic brain.